Best Solana Trading Bots 2026: Complete Fee and Feature Comparison

 Which Solana sniping bot is the best?

 For token sniping specifically, Trojan Bot has the most advanced features including customizable sniping parameters, multi-wallet support, and limit orders.
 BonkBot is a faster, simpler alternative for basic sniping.
-Note that sniping is high-risk — most sniped tokens lose value.
+Photon is the best web-based sniper with a full trading terminal.
+Note that sniping is high-risk — most sniped tokens lose value within hours of launch.
+See the Best Solana Sniper Bots 2026 section above for a full breakdown.

 Are Solana trading bots safe to use?